teamnovu/novu-shopware-storefront-protection-plugin/src/Resources/store/en.md

 ## Allow users and IP addresses

 The users from the Shopware administration are used.
 It is possible to restrict the users to certain roles.
-Furthermore, IP addresses can be configured which are always be able to access.
+Furthermore, IP addresses (v4 / v6) can be configured which are always be able to access.
+Subnet masks or IPv6 prefixes are also supported.

 ## Configuration

 The configuration is done in the plugin settings.

 ## Open Source

-This plugin can also be downloaded free of charge from https://github.com/jeboehm/platform-access-protection.
+This plugin can also be obtained from https://github.com/jeboehm/platform-access-protection.
-Nevertheless, I am happy about a purchase if you like it.
-Thank you very much!